Get A Quote

 What Is EPDM Cable?

 These cables use ethylene propylene diene monomer (EPDM), a type of rubber, as a jacket surrounding the wires.
 This cross-linked elastomer offers strong flexibility, durability and moisture resistance.
 It also works well across a wide range of temperatures, from around -55°C to 150°C, making it a good pick for high-temperature and high-voltage applications.
-It has better cut-through resistance than some other types of rubber and excellent flexibility.
+It has better cut-through resistance than other rubber types and excellent flexibility.

 You can find a rubber EPDM jacket on SOOWwelding cables and industrial power cables because these cables require more handling and outdoor use.
 They resist water, moisture, gas, solvents and oil while maintaining plenty of protection to the inner wires.
 They’re suitable for many rough outdoor or shop environments because they can withstand impacts, abrasion and more.
-EPDM cables are also resistant to the moisture and UV rays that might be in these locations, but they’re not always rated highly for chemical exposure.
+EPDM cables are also resistant to the moisture and UV rays in these locations but are not always rated highly for chemical exposure.

 What Is PVC Cable?